-She lived close, they said, not way off in the woods or even down in the riverbed, but somewhere in that canefield--at its edge some said or maybe moving around in it.
+She lived close, they said, not way off in the woods or even down in the riverbed, but somewhere in that canefield-at its edge some said or maybe moving around in it.
 Close.
 Cutting cane could get frenzied sometimes when young men got the feeling she was just yonder, hiding, and probably looking.
-One swing of the machete could lop offher head, if she got sassy or too close, and it would be her own fault.
-That would be when they cut bad--too high up on the stalk or raggedy.
+One swing of the machete could lop off her head if she got sassy or too close, and it would be her own fault.
+That would be when they cut bad-too high up on the stalk or raggedy.
 Just thinking about her, whether she was close or not, could mess up a whole morning's work.

 The grandfathers, way past slashing but still able enough to bind stalks or feed the sugar vats, used to be thought safe.
-That is until Hunter got tapped on the shoulder by fingertips that couldn't by anybody's but hers.
-When he snapped up, he saw the cane stalks shuddeing but he didn't hear a single crack.
-Because he was a trapper more used to wood life than tame, he knew when the eyes watching him were up in a tree, behind a knoll or, like this, at ground levell.
+That is until Hunters Hunter got tapped on the shoulder by fingertips that couldn't be anybody's but hers.
+When he snapped up, he saw the cane stalks shuddering but he didn't hear a single crack.

+Because he was more used to wood life than tame, he knew when the eyes watching him were up in a tree, behind a knoll or, like this, at ground level.
 You can see how he was confused: the fingertips at his shoulder, the eyes at his feet.
 First thing came to mind was the woman he named himself, some twenty years ago because, after tending her, that was the word he thought of: Wild.
-He was sure he was tending a sweet young girl bac k then, but when she b it his cheek, he thought O, she's wild.
+He was sure he was tending a sweet young girl back then, but when she bit him, he thought, O, she's wild.
 Some things are like that.
 There's no gain fathoming more.

-He remembered her laugh, though, and how peaceful she was in the beginning, so her fingertips didn't frighten him, but they did make him sad.
-Too sad to report the sighting to his co-workers, old men like him no longer able to cut all day.
-That's probably why they weren't prepared for the way their blood felt just thinking about her and for how trembly their legs got in her company.
-The pregnant girls marked their babies or didn't, but the grandfathers--unwarned--went soft in the head, walked out of the fields, left their beds in the shank of the night, wet themselves, forgot the names of their grown children and where they'd put their razor strops.
+He remembered her laugh, though, and how peaceful she was in the beginning, so the touch of her fingertips didn't frighten him, but it did make him sad.
+Too sad to report the sighting to his coworkers, old men like himself no longer able to cut all day.
+Unwarned, they weren't prepared for the way their blood felt when they caught a glimpse of her and for how trembly their legs got hearing that baby-girl laugh.
+The pregnant girls marked their babies or didn't, but the grandfathers-unwarned-went soft in the head, walked out of the fields, left their beds in the shank of the night, wet themselves, forgot the names of their grown children and where they'd put their razor strops.

-When Hunter knew her--tended her--she was sweet but touchy.
-Touchy and a bit stuck on that city man.
+When Hunters Hunter, knew her--tended her--she was sweet but touchy.
+Touchy and a bit stuck on that City man.
 To see the two of them together was a regular surprise: the city man with his head of yellow hair long as a dog's tail next to her skein of black wool.
-If Hunter had handled it right, maybe she would have stayed in the house, learned how to dress and talk to folks.
+If the he had handled it right, maybe she would have stayed in the house, learned how to dress and talk to folks.
 He thought she was dead.
-Local people used the story of her to caution children and pregnant girls (the way they used the boogie man), and it saddened him now to learn that instead of resting, she was hungry still.

-Though for what, exac tly, he couldn't say, less it was for that city man with hair the color of his name.
+Local people used the story of her to caution children and pregnant girls and it saddened him to learn that instead of resting, she was hungry still.
+Though for what, exactly, he couldn't say, less it was for that city man with hair the color of his name.